Timeline of a Long Island Personal Injury Case

-If you are ever injured due to the actions or inactions of another, whether the injuries occurred in a slip-and-fall accident, a motor vehicle accident, or were the result of a defective product or medical malpractice, it may be a good idea to seek compensation for your damages.
+If you are ever injured due to the actions or inactions of another, whether the injuries occurred in a slip-and-fall accident, a car accident, or were the result of a defective product or medical malpractice, it may be a good idea to seek compensation for your damages.
 When your medical expenses are piling up, and you can’t go to work because of an accident caused by another’s negligence, why should you have to shoulder these financial burdens in addition to your physical suffering?

 The personal injury claim process can seem intimidating, and in some instances, the fear of the unknowns that can arise in a personal injury case are enough to deter someone from filing a claim.
-However, by educating yourself about the process, and by consulting with an experienced New York Personal Injury Lawyer, you can ease some of the fears and anxieties that you might have about the process.
+However, by educating yourself about the process, and by consulting with an experienced New York personal injury attorney, you can ease some of the fears and anxieties that you might have about the process.
 The following article attempts to explain the personal injury claim process from start to finish.
 While not every step will be applicable in every case, the article will help explain the general sequence of events that occur in a New York personal injury case.

 You can’t really predict an accident or an injury, and it’s not something that many people think will happen to them.
 However, even if you are aware of any dangers or threats around you, an accident can still occur unexpectedly.
 When an accident happens, in some instances, you might find that you’re frustrated and stressed, but in the worst-case scenario, you may face permanently debilitating or even fatal injuries.